LinkedIn Tag

 Client-side security protects users from threats that occur directly in their browser while visiting websites, particularly from malicious third-party scripts and dependencies.
 These scripts can steal credit card details, personal information, session tokens, and cause major compliance violations without your knowledge.
 Unlike server-side attacks that target your infrastructure, client-side attacks happen in real-time within users' browsers, making them invisible to traditional security tools like firewalls and server monitoring systems.

-Third-party scripts are JavaScript files from external sources that websites use for functionality, analytics, advertising, and user experience enhancements.
-While these scripts improve website performance, even one malicious script can allow attackers to skim credit card details (Magecart attacks), steal login credentials and personal information, inject malicious redirects, and hijack user sessions.
-The risk is that these scripts execute with full website privileges, giving them access to everything users see and input on your pages.
+Modern websites use JavaScript files from external sources for functionality, analytics, advertising, and user experience enhancements.
+These files are also called third-party scripts.
+These scripts are important to improve website performance, but just one malicious script can wreak havoc on your platform.
+It can skim credit card details (Magecart attacks), steal login credentials and personal information, inject malicious redirects, and hijack user sessions.
+The problem with scripts is the fact that they have full website privileges, so by default, they have access to everything users see and input on your pages.

-Attackers compromise third-party scripts through supply chain attacks, taking over CDN domains, or injecting malicious code into legitimate scripts.
-They can then steal payment data in real-time, redirect users to malicious sites, capture form inputs and passwords, or inject fake payment forms.
-Many attacks are sophisticated and conditional, targeting only specific users or activating at certain times to avoid detection by security tools that only perform periodic scans.
+They can attack supply chains, take over CDN domains, or inject malicious code into legitimate scripts.
+Any of these entry points can allow attackers to steal payment data in real-time, redirect users to malicious sites, capture form inputs and passwords, or inject fake payment forms.
+These attacks are sophisticated and conditional.
+They only target specific users or activate at certain times, avoiding detection by security tools that only do periodic scans.

-Two notable examples include the British Airways Magecart attack in 2018, where compromised third-party scripts stole over 380,000 customers' credit card details, resulting in fines initially exceeding $200 million.
-More recently, the Polyfill.js hijack in 2024 saw attackers take over a widely-used CDN domain, redirecting users on over 100,000 websites to adult and betting sites.
-These attacks demonstrate how one compromised script can impact millions of users across thousands of websites simultaneously.
+Two notable examples that happened in recent memory are the British Airways Magecart attack in 2018 and the 2024 Polyfill.js hijack.
+In the case of the British Airways Magecart attack, third-party scripts were compromised, stealing credit card details of more than 380,000 customers.
+This resulted in fines exceeding $200 million.
+On the other hand, the more recent Polyfill.js hijack saw attackers take over a widely-used CDN domain.
+This allowed them to redirect users on over 100,000 websites to adult and betting sites.
+These two real-world examples show how one compromised script can impact millions of users.

-On financial websites, malicious third-party scripts can steal login credentials, personal information like SSNs and addresses, account numbers, transaction data, and payment details.
-They accomplish this by intercepting form submissions, capturing keystrokes, accessing browser storage, manipulating pages to create fake forms, and bypassing security measures.
-These scripts operate with full website privileges, making them incredibly dangerous for any site handling sensitive financial information.
+Financial websites are a gold mine for malicious third-party scripts.
+They can steal login credentials, personal information like SSNs and addresses, account numbers, transaction data, and payment details.
+This can be done by intercepting form submissions, capturing keystrokes, accessing browser storage, manipulating pages to create fake forms, and bypassing security measures.
+The fact that these scripts have full website privileges makes them extremely dangerous for any financial websites.

-Ask yourself this critical question: Can your security tools show exactly what data each third-party script collects, and can they detect a malicious payload that fires for only 1 in 1,000 visitors or targets just 5% of users after 5 p.m.?
-99% of companies answer NO to this question.
-If your security tools only perform periodic scans or can't analyze actual script payloads in real-time, you're vulnerable to sophisticated, conditional client-side attacks.
+Can your security tools show exactly what data each third-party script collects, or can they detect a malicious payload that fires for only 1 in 1,000 visitors or targets just 5% of users after 5 p.m.?
+If you're one of the 99% of companies that answer NO to this question, then you're vulnerable to sophisticated, conditional client-side attacks.